Frank Arford competed in three Nextel Cup races in 1953. Sadly he was killed in practice for his four race.

 Six days later he entered the International 200 on the 1-mile dirt oval track at Langhorne, Pennsylvania.
 It was an unusual race as it was the first NASCAR event open to both domestic and foreign cars.
 The field including six Jaguars, one of which was on pole with Lloyd Shaw at the wheel, two Porsches, a Volkswagen and an Aston Martin.

-Sadly Arford was seriously injured when his Oldsmobile crashed through the wall in practice, throwing him out.
-He died later at the Mercer Hospital, in Trenton, New Jersey.
+Sadly Arford was seriously injured when his Oldsmobile rolled and crashed through the wall in practice.
+His seatbelts broke and he was thrown around inside the car.
+He died later at the Mercer Hospital in Trenton, New Jersey, without regaining consciousness.